cfeckardt/eat_your_vegetables/README.md

 * [Email](mailto:cfeckardt@gmail.com)

+_NOTE THIS IS A WORK IN PROGRESS.
+DOCUMENTATION AND SOFTWARE IS INCOMPLETE_

 ## Description
 Eat Your Vegetables is a tool that aims to help you improve your codebase over time.
 You configure the ambition that you want to set, that is, which files do